oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 ##### ##subsubsubsubsec Or

+If an operand of the `and` operator is not Boolean, the expression is invalid.

 The `or` operator returns false if both the left and right operands both evaluate to false, otherwise it returns true.